orishko-py/CloudComputingProject/README.md

 # CloudComputingProject
-StockHelper queries historic stock data and related news articles.
+StockHelper queries historic stock data for an existing user and helps make notes for user Stock searches.